DerZiad/GNPT-ARP-Spoof-Visualizer/Readme.md

 * 📊 Real-time packet analysis and charts
 * 🎛️ Graphical interface built with JavaFX
 * 🧵 Efficient packet capture via **Pcap4J**
+* 🔍 Automatically scans for device IPs on your network

 ---